Myth vs. Fact: The Journalism Competition and Preservation Act (JCPA)

 Myth #10: The JCPA would lead to job losses because it requires eligible news publishers to have fewer than 1,500 employees.

-• FACT: The 1,500 employee requirement will not lead to job cuts because no newspaper in America, with the exception of The New York Times, The Washington Post and The Wall Street Journal, comes anywhere close to that number of employees.
-To the contrary, when a similar law passed in Australia, some newsrooms doubled because of the infusion of cash.
+• FACT: While the bill leaves out large publishers with over 1,500 employees, no newspaper comes anywhere close to employing that many people, with the exceptions of The New York Times, The Washington Post and The Wall Street Journal.
+Therefore, except for the three largest newspapers, which are already excluded from the bill, all other news publishers meet the 1,500-employee requirement.In addition, when a similar law passed in Australia, some newsrooms doubled because of the infusion of cash.

 MYTH #11: The JCPA would discriminate against conservative news outlets.

-• FACT: The JCPA is content-neutral.
-It is inclusive of conservative publications, such as Breitbart, The Daily Caller, Newsmax, and The Washington Times.
+• FACT: The JCPA is content-neutral and is inclusive of conservative publications, such as Breitbart, The Daily Caller, Newsmax, and The Washington Times.
 The JCPA contains a nondiscrimination provision and a right to inclusion (“most favored nation” provision) designed to preserve diverse points of view, including conservative ones, by providing a necessary check on Big Tech.

 • FACT: The JCPA does not violate the First Amendment, nor would it require individual users to pay for anything, nor would it block their posts.
-The JCPA would ensure that Big Tech pay for news content aggregated from small and local publishers who work hard to gather the facts and report the news to their local communities.
+The JCPA would ensure that Big Tech platforms pay for news content aggregated from small and local publishers who are the ones working hard to gather the facts and report the news to their local communities.

 MYTH #14: The JCPA will require the platforms to pay for and display content from extremist groups or that spread harmful misinformation.

 • FACT: Nothing in the bill requires display.
 If a platform is crawling a publisher’s or broadcaster’s content, it must pay for the content it crawls.
-If it does not want to pay for news content it finds distasteful, then the platform should not crawl it and make money off of it in the first place (through AI and other uses that take place regardless of whether content is actually displayed).
-This is the essence of the access fee, payment for the ability to crawl news content and determine later what they will display.
+If it does not want to pay for news content it finds distasteful, then the platform should not crawl that content – and make money off of it – in the first place (e.g., through AI and other uses that take place regardless of whether content is actually displayed).
+This is the essence of the access fee: payment for the ability to crawl news content and determine later what they will display.
 This is the nominal cost of organizing the world’s information.

 MYTH #15: If the JCPA passes, the U.S. will see a similar situation to Canada, where Meta is blocking news from Facebook in retaliation to the Online News Act, a bill resembling the JCPA that requires the Big Tech platforms to compensate news publishers fairly for use of their content.